Are You Proactive or Reactive when it comes to Classroom Management?

 Before overwhelming yourself with trying to understand why each student behaves the way they do, it is important to have an all-encompassing classroom management plan in place.
 This will act as the “Constitution ” of your classroom, which you can reference when everyday issues occur.
 Within the plan are rewards and consequences, saving you copious amounts of time in dealing with behavioral issues on a regular basis.
 Although you will likely need more specific modification plans for individual students, your classroom management plan will cover most of your daily issues.

 The research tells us that there are critical components that must be present, for a classroom management plan to be effective.
 They are as follows:

 - Expectations are posted, taught, reviewed, monitored and reinforced

 - Many opportunities to respond

-What each of these components have in common, is that the teacher is actively involved in the classroom management.
+What each of these components has in common, is that the teacher is actively involved in classroom management.
 Teachers must play a consistent role in the management of the classroom.
 Gone are the days of telling kids to do something once, then sitting at your desk to grade papers.
 So, to be effective, you need to practice the above components, robotically.

-Kids have to be taught to self regulate.
+Kids have to be taught to self-regulate.
 This comes more naturally to some than to others.
-In the early years, teaching self regulation is as frequent as teaching reading or math.
+In the early years, teaching self-regulation is as frequent as teaching reading or math.
 Accepting that kids don’t necessarily come to school knowing what is expected of them, will put you in a much better position for making positive changes to lead to higher achievement.

 In my seminars, I guide educators in developing effective classroom management plans that are specific to the needs of your classrooms.
 Each student is different and each class is different.
 Understanding what your class needs, in order to find success is a crucial part of the development of your plan.
 The most important thing to remember is that you must be prepared and proactive in approaching your classroom management.
-To find out more about upcoming professional development on classroom management, contact us.